ejedev/DorkPen/README.md

 ## Requirements

 Python 3.x

 Libraries found in requirements.txt

 ## Known issues

 429 timeout from too many requests.
 Solution is to wait a bit.
 There is the potential to add proxy support in the future.
+You can also mitigate this by lowering the result count to ~5.

 ## Custom/new dorks